FAQs concerning the Investment Canada Act

 What happens once the Minister approves an investment?

 After receiving approval and implementing the investment, the investor must comply with its undertakings.
-The investor is also required to submit a “progress report” to the IRD approximately 12-18 months after closing and every 12-18 months thereafter for the duration of the undertakings, so that the IRD may assess whether the investor is complying with its undertakings.
+The investor is also required to submit a “progress report” to the IRD (or CSIR) approximately 12-18 months after closing and every 12-18 months thereafter for the duration of the undertakings, so that the IRD (or CSIR) may assess whether the investor is complying with its undertakings.

 The Minister is empowered to demand that an investor comply with its undertakings.
 If an investor fails to comply with a demand issued by the Minister, the Minister may apply to a superior court for an order directing the investor to comply with the undertakings, requiring it to divest itself of the acquired business and imposing a penalty not exceeding $10,000 for each day of contravention.